suhock/php-dependency-injection/README.md

     ->handleRequest();
 ```

-The container will autowire the class constructor and provide your application
+The container will inject the constructor's dependencies and provide your application
 the instance.

 ```php